 Juried live gallery exhibition at the 17th Bi-Annual International Conference of SDA, San Antonio, TX, June 6-9, 2013.

-Juried live gallery exhibition – Wearable Art category at the 69th ITAA Conference, Honolulu, Hawaii, November 13-16, 2012.
+Juried live gallery exhibition – Wearable Art category at the 69th ITAA Conference, Honolulu, HI, November 13-16, 2012.

 Harmony in nature.
 Completed in May 2009, by J. Kim

-Juried live gallery exhibition – Wearable Art category, “Textile Fusion: An Interactive Fashion Performance,” at the 15th Bi-annual International Conference of SDA, Kansas City, Missouri, June 2009.
+Juried live gallery exhibition – Wearable Art category, “Textile Fusion: An Interactive Fashion Performance,” at the 15th Bi-annual International Conference of SDA, Kansas City, MO, June 2009.

 Hestia.
 Completed in May 2003, by J. Kim

-Juried live gallery exhibition – graduate student Wearable Art category at the 60th ITAA Conference, Savannah, Georgia, November 2003.
+Juried live gallery exhibition – graduate student Wearable Art category at the 60th ITAA Conference, Savannah, GA, November 2003.

-Juried live gallery exhibition – graduate student Wearable Art category at the Annual Costume Society of America National Symposium, Chicago, Illinois, June 2002.
+Juried live gallery exhibition – graduate student Wearable Art category at the Annual CSA National Symposium, Chicago, IL, June 2002.